ltfschoen/ML-Predictions/README.md

 and evaluate the quality of the prediction accuracy using Error Metrics such as Median Average Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) equations, where RMSE penalises large errors more (caused by outliers).

 When Logistic Regression is used we also calculate the Accuracy, Sensitivity, Specificity, and Area Under Curve (AUC) for predictions and plot ROC Curve prior to K-Folds Cross Validation (to help understand the generalisability and reduce overfitting of models by trying different values of K to get a better sense of how accurate we expect the model to perform on unseen data it was not trained on) and Hyperparameter Optimisation.

+**Unsupervised Machine Learning** algorithms including **K-Means Clustering** is used in Example 5 to find **patterns** in the data and generates a new column in the main DataFrame that is **ordered and continuous** for subsequent use by **Supervised Machine Learning** Prediction Algorithms as the Target Column (which did not exist prior).
+Prior to using K-Means Clustering, an **"affiliation_column"** property must be added within the dataset key and assigned the column that is associated with each cluster.

 Refer to Implementation Guide in `prediction_config.py` for details.